Kusht18/Kusht18/README.md

 # Hello, I'm Kush Trivedi
 <a href="https://www.linkedin.com/in/kushtrivedi18/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a junior Computer Science student at Rutgers University.
+As a junior computer science student at Rutgers University, I have developed a solid foundation in programming, algorithms, and cybersecurity principles.
+My coursework and hands-on projects have equipped me with the skills to analyze and solve complex problems, while my passion for cybersecurity drives me to stay updated with the latest industry trends and technologies.
+I am eager to apply my knowledge and skills in a professional setting, contributing to innovative solutions and enhancing security measures.

 ## Objective

-My journey in computer science has led me to develop a passion for coding, information technology, and cybersecurity.
-I am now eager to transition into this field, specifically aiming to get an internship.
+Seeking an internship in the fields of computer science, information technology, or cybersecurity where I can leverage my academic background and technical skills.
+I aim to gain practical experience, contribute to impactful projects, and further develop my expertise in cybersecurity.
+My goal is to support organizational objectives while advancing my career in a dynamic and challenging environment.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|